What can I expect when first seeing a naturopathic doctor?

 What is naturopathic medicine?

-Treatment used by naturopathic physicians include: botanical medicine, clinical nutrition, hydrotherapy, naturopathic manipulation, traditional Chinese medicine/acupuncture, nutritional IVs, and lifestyle counseling.
+Treatment used by Naturopathic Doctors include: botanical medicine, clinical nutrition, hydrotherapy, Naturopathic manipulation, traditional Chinese medicine/acupuncture, nutritional IVs, and lifestyle counseling.

 Are naturopathic visits covered by insurance companies?